-A written evaluation report not exceeding 15 single-spaced pages is prepared and submitted to the program director, who presents the report to a faculty committee for evaluation.
+A written evaluation report not exceeding 15 single-spaced pages (not counting the bibliographical references) is prepared and submitted to the program director, who presents the report to a faculty committee for evaluation.
 The student is advised to expand upon this minimum set of expectations as they determine necessary for a thorough evaluation of the article:

 - 1. Identify the questions addressed by the author (i.e., What are the author's hypotheses?
 What was unknown in the field of study prior to the author's work?
-What are the key issues that the author is investigating, and why are they important to the field?) - 2.
-Formulate a critical appraisal of the author's contribution to the solution of those questions and the significance of the contribution. - 3.
+What are the key issues that the author is investigating, and why are they important to the field?).
+Identify the novel contributions of the article. - 2.
+Perform a critical appraisal of the author's contribution to the solution of those questions and the significance of the contribution.
+Perform a critical appraisal of the author's validation, analysis, evaluation, and justification of the novel contribution of the article and/or any other significant claim therein. - 3.
 Uncover and understand other relevant work and references related to the research. - 4.
-Propose in concrete terms the research that might be done to extend and (if necessary) improve upon the study discussed in the article. - 5.
-The written report must be prepared using accepted standards of technical writing and be accompanied by relevant research citations.
+Propose in concrete terms the research that might be done to extend and (if necessary) improve upon the study discussed in the article. - The written report must be prepared using accepted standards of technical writing and be accompanied by relevant research citations.
 Any standard citation format approved by the program director is acceptable for citations.